 The threat of attacks by Al-Shabaab has taken a toll on Somalia's electoral process.
 The first elections since 1991 were held in 2012 where 135 chiefs chose a one-house parliament, with hopes of achieving a "one-person one-vote" or universal suffrage election in 2016.
 Due to continued threat posed by Al-Shabaab, safety could not be guaranteed for civilians partaking in the election.
 As a result, universal suffrage elections have been postponed until 2020.

-As a result of the impossibility of a "one-person one-vote" election, a complex system designed to be significantly more inclusive elections than the 2012 process was undertaken.
-Despite being delayed multiple times, over 14,205 clan elders and the "electoral college" cast votes toward electing 275 Members of Parliament to serve in the Lower House while state assemblies voted for the 45 members of Upper House.
+As a result of the impossibility of a "one-person one-vote" election, a complex system designed to be significantly more inclusive than the 2012 election process, was undertaken.
+Despite being delayed multiple times, over 14,205 clan elders and an "electoral college" cast votes to elect 275 Members of Parliament to serve in the Lower House, while state assemblies voted for the 45 members of Upper House.
 On 8 February 2017 Abdullahi Mohammed Farmaajo was elected president.

 ANALYSIS: It is crucial that the international community views the situation in Somalia through the lens of the Responsibility to Protect and not just as an exercise in state building, an opportunity to fight piracy or another battleground of the "war on terror."
 Parties on all sides of the conflict have previously been responsible for mass atrocity crimes and have indiscriminately used mortar, rocket and artillery fire in civilian areas.
 In areas controlled by Al-Shabaab the denial of aid to people facing famine may also constitute crimes against humanity.